camoy/gym-kidney/README.md

 * `_solver/` contains James Trimble's
   [kidney solver](https://github.com/jamestrimble/kidney_solver).
 This
   should not be modified.
-* `actions/` specify the action space of any agent interacting with the environment.
 * `embeddings/` contain modules which embed the kidney exchange graph into a fixed-size vector.
 * `envs/` has only the main kidney environment driver.